Femi Oke: Broadcasting career

-Oke began her career at the age of 14 working as a junior reporter for the United Kingdom's first talk radio station, London Broadcasting Company.
-During 1993, she worked for a cable station called Wire TV; this was pre-Janet Street-Porter's L!VE TV.
+Oke began her career at the age of 14 working as a junior reporter for the LBC the UK's first talk radio station.
+During 1992 and 1993, she worked for a cable station called Wire TV.
 Oke presented several shows for the station, including the popular Soap on the Wire on a Saturday afternoon, with soap-opera expert Chris Stacey.
 In the early 1990s, Oke presented the BBC's flagship educational science programme Science in Action and was also a presenter of Top of the Pops.
 She has also worked for London Weekend Television (1995–1999), Men & Motors (1998–1999) and Carlton Television (1994–1995).

 She is a former anchor for CNN International's World Weather service at the network's global headquarters in Atlanta, Georgia.
 She presented weather segments for the programs Your World Today and World News.
 She also regularly hosted Inside Africa, now fronted by Errol Barnett, a programme that looks into the economic, social and cultural affairs and trends in Africa.
-She joined CNN in August 1999, and worked there until 2010.
+She joined CNN in August 1999, and worked there until 2008.

 She used to appear as a daily newscaster, contributor and interviewer on Public Radio International/WNYC's morning public radio news program, The Takeaway.
 Currently, she hosts The Stream on Al Jazeera English.